Karan-Nexocean/Project-Atlas/docs/VARUNA_KNOWLEDGE_BASE.md

 Notes:
 - Scores are integers.
 Suggestion arrays target 3–7 actionable bullets each.
 - Missing/empty fields are normalized to safe defaults (0 or []).
+- UI label mapping: the “System Fit” section in the product corresponds to the `atsOptimization` array in the JSON response.

 ## Section Rubrics (Scoring Criteria)